simgrid/simgrid/docs/source/Models.rst

 in the LMM.
 As some actions have nothing left to do, the corresponding activities thus terminate, which in turn unblocks the corresponding actors that can further execute.

-Most of the SimGrid models build upon the LMM solver, that they adapt and configure for their respective usage. **CM02** is the simplest
+Most of the SimGrid models build upon the LMM solver, that they adapt and configure for their respective usage.
+For network activities, **CM02** is the simplest LMM-based model as it does not introduce any correction factors.
+This model should be used if you prefer understandable results over realistic ones. **LV08** (the default model) uses constant factors that are intended to capture common effects such as slow-start, the fact that TCP headers reduce the *effective* bandwidth, or TCP's ACK messages. **SMPI** uses more advanced factors that also capture the MPI-specific effects such as the switch between the eager vs. rendez-vous communication modes.
+You can :ref:`select another model<options_model_select>` on command line, and these models can be :ref:`further configured<options_model>`.
+For CPU and disk activities, the LMM-based models are respectively named **Cas01** and **S19**.

-LMM model as it does not introduce any correction factors.
-This model should be used if you prefer understandable results over realistic ones. **LV08** (the default model) uses constant factors that are intended to capture common effects such as slow-start, or the fact that TCP headers reduce the *effective* bandwidth. **SMPI** use more advanced factors that also capture the MPI-specific effects such as the eager vs. rendez-vous communication mode.
-You can :ref:`pick another model<options_model_select>` on the command line, and these models can be :ref:`further configured<options_model>`.
+..
   **L07** is rather distinct because it uses another objective function called *bottleneck*.
 This is because this model is intended to be used for parallel tasks that are actions mixing flops and bytes while the Max-Min objective function requires that all variables are expressed using the same unit.
 This is also why in reality, we have one LMM system per resource kind in the simulation, but the idea remains similar.

 .. _understanding_lv08: